How Acetyl-L-Carnitine Burns Fat and Powers the Brain

 ALCAR has been a staple of the bodybuilding community for years.
 It’s got some decent research to back it up:

-- Increases strength: Resistance-trained young men who took carnitine 90 minutes before intense exercise enjoyed a significant increase in power output, as well as lower lactate levels (lactate contributes to the burning feeling in your muscles).
+- Increases strength: In a study of 24 resistance-trained young men who took carnitine 90 minutes before intense exercise, participants enjoyed a significant increase in power output, as well as lower lactate levels (lactate contributes to the burning feeling in your muscles).

 - Burns more fat: Young men who took carnitine burned more fat during moderate exercise, and their muscles produced more energy during intense exercise.

-- Boosts testosterone: Men who took acetyl-L-carnitine after lifting had more dense hormone receptors in their muscles, which may have improved their testosterone uptake. https://www.ncbi.nlm.nih.gov/pubmed/16826026 In other words, ALCAR doesn’t increase your testosterone; it makes you better at using the testosterone you have (Here’s how to increase your testosterone).
+- Boosts testosterone: Men who took ALCAR after lifting had more dense hormone receptors in their muscles, which may have improved their testosterone uptake.
+In other words, ALCAR doesn’t increase your testosterone; it makes you better at using the testosterone you have.

 - Speeds recovery: ALCAR can speed up recovery and decrease muscle inflammation after exercise, in both men and women.